techidaily/site-win11-tips/source/_posts/microsoft-store-lockout-try-these-hacks.md

 ## 2\.
 Run the Windows Store Apps Troubleshooter

- Windows Store Apps troubleshooter is useful for fixing[common issues related to the Microsoft Store and its apps](https://www.makeuseof.com/tag/5-tips-fix-windows-store-app-issues-windows-10/) .
+ Windows Store Apps troubleshooter is useful for fixing [common issues related to the Microsoft Store and its apps](https://www.makeuseof.com/tag/5-tips-fix-windows-store-app-issues-windows-10/) .
 It can scan the Microsoft Store for any common problems and attempt to repair them.

 To run the Windows Store apps troubleshooter, use these steps: